sammcj/neural-graf/project-research.md

         *   Basic Querying: Tools like `get_entity_details` and `find_neighbors` for exploration.
         *   Future Tools: More advanced queries like `find_dependencies`, `find_dependents`, `visualise_component`.
         These tools need clear input schemas (using `mcp-go` helpers) and return structured results or errors appropriately (`isError: true`).
     *   **Tool Discovery & Usage:** Agents learn how to use these tools via the standard MCP `tools/list` mechanism.
 The server provides the tool `name`, `description`, and `inputSchema`. **Crucially, the quality and clarity of the tool and parameter descriptions are paramount** for enabling the agent to understand when and how to use the tools effectively.
+Descriptions should ideally include concrete usage examples where possible.
     *   **Resources:** Can be used optionally to expose specific graph views or reports for user-controlled context (e.g., a diagram for a specific service).
     *   **Prompts:** Can be used optionally to define user-initiated analysis workflows (e.g., `/summarise_component`).
     *   **Sampling:** A potential future enhancement for server-side LLM analysis, but likely deferred due to current client/library support.